ISIS TS1 Neutron Target, Reflector and Moderator

 The ISIS Neutron and Muon Source produces high-energy neutrons that can be fired at a range of targets, yet the neutrons initially have too much energy to be useful and so the total energy must be reduced.

-One of the methods for doing this is to pass the neutrons through a liquid methane moderator with an aluminium ‘poison’ layer.
-However, using a liquid methane moderator introduces a new set of problems.
-Within the moderator hydrogen atoms break away from the methane molecules, forming hydrogen bubbles.
 In addition, the methane molecules, which now have an available carbon bond, unite to form hydrocarbon chains, causing oil and other materials to form within the moderator, clogging the system up, and reducing the effectiveness of the moderators.

-We are supporting ISIS by actively developing new moderator geometries which encourage lower residence time and in turn, reduce the build-up of hydrocarbons, all without negatively affecting the interaction of the neutrons with the moderator.
-To investigate the residence time of the fluid within the moderator we are using computational fluid dynamics (CFD) software to simulate fluid flow through the various geometries which we have designed.
-Once a geometry with a satisfactory age has been achieved, following a design review, it will be implemented into the ISIS target station.
+We supported ISIS by actively developing new moderator geometries which encourage lower residence time and in turn, reduce the build-up of hydrocarbons, all without negatively affecting the interaction of the neutrons with the moderator.

-Left) Visualisation of the age of the liquid methane within the moderator, for a quarter of the geometry.
+(Left) Visualisation of the age of the liquid methane within the moderator, for a quarter of the geometry.
 The red and yellow zones display the regions where liquid methane has the highest age (6.8s), which corresponds to the recirculating streamlines in the right figure.
-(Right) Visualisation of the flow of the liquid methane through the moderator, areas where the streamlines recirculate correspond to the highest ages, left.

 .

-Visualisation of the age of the liquid methane within an improved moderator geometry.
+(Left) Visualisation of the age of the liquid methane within an improved moderator geometry.
 The red and yellow zones display the regions where liquid methane has the highest age, which is 4.6s, 2s lower than the current geometry.
-(Right) Visualisation of the flow of the liquid methane through the improved moderator geometry.

 .